 When to Go

 The Kinabatangan River floods between November and March.
-The heavy rains open channels and dense wildlife areas to exploration that are inaccessible during the rest of the year.
+The heavy rains open channels and dense wildlife areas to explore that are inaccessible during the rest of the year.
 Unfortunately, the rain often cancels boat trips and makes photography difficult.

 The driest and best season to visit is from April to October when the flowers around Sukau are in full bloom.